petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/liferay-product-offering.md

 ### Liferay SaaS

-The final product deployment offering is Liferay Saas.
+The final product deployment offering is Liferay SaaS.
 This is a SaaS offering which frees customers to focus on what really matters: creating, launching, and maintaining business applications.

 With Liferay SaaS, Liferay provides and manages all of the infrastructure and all of the low-value activities needed to maintain Liferay DXP.
 Liferay applies product updates on a quarterly basis, testing these against customers' data, and does SAST and DAST security scanning.